spaghetticode/dbmanager/README.md

 the production db into your development one.

 You will be prompted to choose the source and the target environment db, and the source db will be imported into the target db.
-All environments containing the string 'production' in their name are protected by default, which means you cannot overwrite them unless you explicitly override this setting in the override file (see next section for more info).
+All environments containing the string 'production' in their name are protected by default, which means you cannot overwrite them unless you explicitly override this setting in the override file (see the override section for more info).

 #### BEWARE